 Family Wildlife Tour

 Designed for families with younger children.
 A guided walk through penguin habitat with interactive, educational commentary pitched for curious young minds, followed by seating in the General Viewing area.
-Rangers encourage questions and keep the atmosphere fun and relaxed — an excellent way to engage children with wildlife conservation.
+Rangers encourage questions and keep the atmosphere fun and engaging — an excellent way to bring wildlife conservation alive for children.

 From $85 adult · $42.50 child · All ages welcome

-Important — No Photography: Photography (including phone screens and smartwatches) is strictly prohibited at the Penguin Parade.
-Flash and screen light disturb the penguins and can affect their behaviour and breeding success.
+Photography (including phone screens and smartwatches) is strictly prohibited at the Penguin Parade.
+Flash and screen light disturb the penguins and can affect their breeding success.
 Professional photos are available for free download via a QR code at the end of the evening.
 Dress warmly even in summer — the beach is exposed and temperatures drop quickly after sunset.
+In winter, expect 5–10°C on the beach.

 Conservation: A Remarkable Recovery

-The Penguin Parade's success today masks a remarkable conservation story.
-By the 1980s, nine of Phillip Island's original ten little penguin colonies had been driven to extinction.
+The Penguin Parade’s success today masks a remarkable conservation story.
+By the 1980s, nine of Phillip Island’s original ten little penguin colonies had been driven to extinction.
 The sole surviving colony on the Summerland Peninsula was in serious decline, with the population falling to an estimated 12,000 birds.
-Scientific modelling predicted that without intervention, this last colony would be extinct by the late 1990s — and the Penguin Parade would cease to exist.
+Scientific modelling predicted that without intervention, this last colony would be extinct by the late 1990s.

 The threats were largely human-made.
 The Summerland Peninsula had been subdivided in the 1920s into hundreds of residential lots, and by the 1980s around 190 holiday homes stood directly in the middle of the penguin colony.
-Dogs and foxes attacked penguins, cars killed birds crossing roads at night, and habitat destruction from development was steadily reducing available nesting ground.
-The situation was critical.
+Dogs and foxes attacked penguins, cars killed birds crossing roads at night, and habitat destruction was steadily reducing available nesting ground.

-In 1985, the Victorian Government launched what became the largest residential land buyback in the state's history — the Summerland Estate Buy-Back Programme — acquiring all 774 allotments over a period of 25 years.
+In 1985, the Victorian Government launched what became the largest residential land buyback in the state’s history — the Summerland Estate Buy-Back Programme — acquiring all 774 allotments over 25 years.
 The final properties were purchased by 2010, every house was demolished, and a $3.4 million habitat restoration programme transformed the former housing estate back into native penguin habitat.
-Roads were closed, introduced predators were targeted (a fox eradication programme was declared successful in 2017), and tens of thousands of native plants were established.
+Roads were closed, a fox eradication programme was declared successful in 2017, and tens of thousands of native plants were established.

 The results have been extraordinary.
 The little penguin population has grown from 12,000 in the mid-1980s to approximately 40,000 breeding birds today — an increase of over 230 percent.
-The restored habitat now also supports short-tailed shearwaters, endangered Eastern barred bandicoots (reintroduced in 2017 after the fox eradication success), Cape Barren geese and a rich diversity of native flora.
-It stands as one of Australia's most successful conservation outcomes and a model for balancing ecotourism with wildlife protection.
+The restored habitat now also supports short-tailed shearwaters (mutton birds), endangered Eastern barred bandicoots (reintroduced in 2017 following the fox eradication), Cape Barren geese and a rich diversity of native flora.
+It stands as one of Australia’s most successful conservation outcomes and a model for ecotourism-funded wildlife protection.

 Today, Phillip Island Nature Parks continues this work through ongoing research, habitat management and climate adaptation.
-A current "Future Proofing Little Penguins" initiative, funded by the Victorian Government, is modifying vegetation on the peninsula to reduce bushfire risk and heat stress — replacing flammable melaleuca scrub with fire-resistant, penguin-friendly native plants.
 Revenue from every Penguin Parade ticket directly funds these conservation programmes.

 Beyond the Penguins: Island Experiences